23-24 Accredited 15 credits

 You will be encouraged to adopt your own writing style in your writing for a non-specialist audience as well as to undertake your own supporting research.

-Over the course of the module, you will consider how to identify a story in scientific research, key writing structures, how to adapt your writing for different audiences, considerations when writing about risk or statistics, getting your writing noticed online using social media and other means, writing an effective press release and considerations when writing about different fields of science.
+Over the course of this level 7 (Masters level) module, you will consider how to identify a story in scientific research, key writing structures, how to adapt your writing for different audiences, considerations when writing about risk or statistics, getting your writing noticed online using social media and other means, writing an effective press release and considerations when writing about different fields of science.

-This 15 credit Masters level online module will introduce you to science writing techniques that are suitable for non-academic audiences.
+This 15 credit Applied Science Communication: Online and Media Writing module will introduce you to science writing techniques that are suitable for non-academic audiences.
 It will explore key writing structures and key principles behind non-academic writing with an emphasis on online writing.

-At the end of the module, you will be able to critically evaluate what makes for good science writing and adapt their writing to different types of output and different audiences as well as having an understating of the opportunities the current science writing ecosystem presents.
+Upon successful completion of this module, you will be able to critically evaluate what makes for good science writing and adapt their writing to different types of output and different audiences as well as having an understating of the opportunities the current science writing ecosystem presents.

 +44 (0)117 32 83919